Senate of Northern Ireland: Political composition

 During its history 142 people sat in the upper house.
 With the addition of the Unionist Lord Mayor of Belfast Corporation and Mayor of Londonderry Corporation, together with boycotts of the Commons at various times by nationalist parties and fragmentation of the opposition into some parties too small to elect a Senator alone, the upper house proved to be even more heavily Unionist than the lower house.
 However a Nationalist, Thomas Stanislaus McAllister, served two periods as deputy speaker.

 The table below shows the political composition of the twenty-four elected members of the Senate, after each election.
 It does not show subsequent changes of party allegiance, nor changes resulting from by-elections.
 Following the 1969 election, there was one vacant seat.
 Other than Hugh O'Doherty, Mayor of Londonderry until 1923, all the ex officio members were Ulster Unionists.

 Peerages

 Peers of the Realm were disproportionately represented in the Senate.
-Nine Senators were or became peers of the realm at the time of their membership of the Senate.
-These were the third and fourth Dukes of Abercorn, Viscount Bangor, Viscount Charlemont, the Marquess of Dufferin and Ava, Lord Glentoran, the Marquess of Londonderry, Lord Massereene and Ferrard, and Lord Pirrie.
-Lord Bangor and Lord Charlemont held Irish titles only; Lord Charlemont had been elected as an Irish Representative Peer and so sat in the House of Lords, Lord Bangor however did not.
-At least another 3 Senators subsequently became peers by different routes.
+Nine senators were or became peers of the realm at the time of their membership of the Senate.
+These were James Hamilton, 3rd Duke of Abercorn, James Hamilton, 4th Duke of Abercorn, Maxwell Ward, 6th Viscount Bangor, James Edward Caulfeild, 8th Viscount Charlemont, Frederick Hamilton-Temple-Blackwood, 3rd Marquess of Dufferin and Ava, Daniel Dixon, 2nd Baron Glentoran, Charles Vane-Tempest-Stewart, 7th Marquess of Londonderry, Algernon Skeffington, 12th Viscount Massereene, and William Pirrie, 1st Viscount Pirrie.
+Lord Bangor and Lord Charlemont held Irish titles only; Lord Charlemont had been elected as an Irish representative peer and so sat in the House of Lords, Lord Bangor however did not.
+At least another three senators subsequently became peers by different routes.
 Lord Robert Grosvenor inherited the title of Duke of Westminster from his brother, Sir Basil Brooke was created Viscount Brookeborough and Victor Cooke was created a life peer as Baron Cooke of Islandreagh.